 operations: my_special_entity_custom_edit: extends: UPDATE # this is for keeping all other properties same as in default label: 'Modify me' # custom label substitute_operation: UPDATE # replace UPDATE operation with current one entities: ['MyEntity'] # replacement will occur only if this operation will be matched by entity for_all_entities: false # overriding extended property for `entities` field matching only

 Here is a custom modification made through a substitution mechanism when the operation mentioned in the substitute_operation field is replaced by the current one.
 Additionally, you can limit the application of the modification only to the entities mentioned in the entities field.
-If you need to make full replacement of the operation instead of copying the extended version of it, the extends field can be omitted, and the custom body should be defined.
+If you need to replace the operation fully instead of copying the extended version, the extends field can be omitted, and the custom body should be defined.

 The following diagram shows operation processes logic in graphical representation: